irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/friends/remote_friends.rst

 .. note:: Calls to *friends* are considered internal.
 That means that ACLs won't
           be checked when calling a friend, no matter if the origin of the call is a user or another friend.

+.. tip:: Friend can be contacted due to calls to several extensions/DDIs. *DDI In* setting allows remote SIP endpoint to
+         know which number caused each call, setting that number as destination (R-URI and To headers).
+This way, friend can handle calls differently.

 Asterisk as a remote friend
 ---------------------------